5 min read

 • customers grounding the use case,

-• agents helping preserve context and produce artifacts.
+• AI participants helping preserve context and produce artifacts.

 The product succeeds when those roles reinforce each other.